clarke/developer-chatbot-backend/README.md

 # Developer Chatbot Backend

-A powerful codebase question-answering system that enables natural language interaction with your codebase.
+A powerful question-answering system that enables natural language interaction with your codebase.
 This application uses LangChain, Qdrant, and OpenAI to provide intelligent responses to questions about your code.

 ## Overview